 There are so many reasons that wireframing is important for web design, but the most important reason is simple: wireframing allows you to structure and design your website for maximum impact.
 When you wireframe your website you can intentionally create room for design, you can be really strategic with your words, and you can map out a site that looks as great as it performs.

-When you don’t start a website project with a wireframe, you’ll likely end up with a design that’s cluttered or confused — which is the opposite of what you want for your site design.
-When you focus on the design first, it’s really easy to overlook the features, content, and elements necessary for actually helping you reach your site and business goals.
+When you don’t start a website project with a wireframe, you’ll likely end up with a design that might look nice…with site content that doesn’t help you achieve your greater goals.
+That’s because when you focus on the design first, it’s really easy to overlook the features and elements that are necessary for reaching your site and business goals.

 Our Favorite Tips + Tricks

-Once you’ve decided it’s time to design your website, it’s time to wireframe it.
+Once you’ve decided it’s time to design your website, it’s time to create a wireframe first.
 If you’re wondering how to do it, I’ve got you.
-Here are 3 steps we always use at Uno Dos Trae to create a killer website wireframe:
+Here are 3 steps that we recommend here at Uno Dos Trae:

 Define your website goals: